ianmaclarty/amulet/sphinx/math.rst

     Language (GLSL) and it seemed prudent to follow the established convention in this case.

-A matrix may also be constructed by passing a matrix of equal or smaller size to one of the matrix construction functions.
-The given matrix is used to fill in the top-left corner of the new matrix and the rest is filled in with elements from the identity matrix.
+A matrix can also be constructed by passing an existing matrix to one of the matrix construction functions.
+If the existing matrix is larger than the construction function, the new matrix's elements come from the top-left corner of the existing matrix.
+Otherwise the top-left corner of the new matrix is filled with the contents of the existing matrix and the rest from the identity matrix.
 For example:

 ..  code-block:: lua